Where to Stay in Berlin, Germany: The Best Hotels & Areas

 • Grand Hostel is a hostel/guesthouse occupying a beautiful 19th-century building in Kreuzberg.
 It offers both private and shared rooms.

 • Motel One Berlin Mitte is a modern hotel featuring stylish rooms in the heart of Kreuzberg.
 It’s steps away from excellent restaurants and bars.
-You’ll also be minutes to most of Berlin’s best attractions by U-bahn.
+You’ll also be minutes to most of Berlin’s popular attractions by U-bahn.

 Friedrichshain

 Friedrichshain sits inside the former East Berlin.
 It helps to explain its not always well-kept physical appearance.
 The area is, however, central Berlin’s most up-and-coming residential quarter.
-The youthful vibrance has, like Kreuzberg, filled the streets of Friedrichshain creativity.
+The youthful vibrance has, like Kreuzberg, filled the streets of Friedrichshain with creativity.
 Boutique shops, vintage second-hand clothing shops, and yummy eateries have blossomed in the shift.

 Street Art on Building in Kreuzberg-Friedrichshain